PhotonicsTUL/PLaSK/doc/tutorial5.rst

     Lattice boudaries in the visual editor.

 Once you click ``Ok`` on the editor, the lattice is completed.
 You should see the vertical lines in the top DBR region indicating the edges of the holes.
 You can cat a better preview, by selecting ``x-y`` plane in the geometry preview toolbar and by clicking |lock-screen| next to it, to set equal ratio for both axes.
+You should see a regular lattice of photonic crystal holes.

+The last thing to do is cutting only one forth of the geometry.
+As the ``main`` geometry has its left and back edge symmetric, we must clip the geometry to the front-right quarter.
+To do this, right-click the topmost ``Align`` object (the one containg bot VCSEL and the photonic crystal lattice), choose ``Insert into``, and select a ``Clip`` object.
+In the *Clipping Box* settings set *Left* and *Back* to 0.
+You should see your structure being clipped in the preview.
+Don't worry: PLaSK will automatically create the mirror reflections.

+Optical Solver
+^^^^^^^^^^^^^^

 ..
 [Dems-2010]